 It is important to standardize the process of identification of an individual across healthcare providers.
 This is the only way to ensure that the created medical records are issued to the correct individual or accessed by Health Information User through appropriate consent.
 In order to issue the UHID, the system must collect certain basic details including demographic and location, family/relationship, and contact details.
 Ability to update contact information easily is the key.
 The Health ID will be used for the purposes of uniquely identifying persons, authenticating them, and threading their health records (only with the informed consent of the patient) across multiple systems and stakeholders.

 A PHR is an electronic record of health-related information on an individual that conforms to nationally recognized interoperability standards and that can be drawn from multiple sources while being managed, shared, and controlled by the individual.
 The most salient feature of the PHR, and the one that distinguishes it from the EMR and EHR, is that the information it contains is under the control of the individual.
-The functions that are supported by a Personal Health Record-System (PHR) are those that enable an individual to manage information about his or her healthcare.
+The functions that are supported by a Personal Health Record-System (PHR) will enable an individual to manage information about his or her healthcare.
 This includes viewing of a longitudinal record, comprising of all health data, lab reports, treatment details, discharge summaries across one or multiple health facilities.
 Key features of the NDHM Health Records (PHR) mobile application are : -Creation of Health ID -Discovery of Health Information -Linking of health records/ with a given Health ID -View Health Records -Management of consents

 Electronic medical record (EMR) web app An EMR is best understood as a digital version of a patient's chart.
 It contains the patient's medical and treatment history from a SINGLE health facility.
 EMRs allows clinicians to:

 - Track data over time